 Suspension of Collection

 Ordinarily, the statutory time within which the IRS may engage in collection activities is suspended during the period that the OIC is pending, for 30 days immediately following the IRS’s rejection of an OIC, and for the period in which a timely appealed rejection is being considered by the IRS Office of Appeals.

-If the IRS accepts the taxpayer's offer, the IRS expects that the taxpayer will have no further delinquencies and will fully comply with the tax laws.
+If the IRS accepts the taxpayer's offer, the taxpayer will have agreed to fully comply with the tax laws.
+Additionally, any refunds due within the calendar year in which the offer is accepted will be applied to the tax debt.
 If the taxpayer doesn't abide by all the terms and conditions of the OIC, the IRS may determine that the OIC is in default.
 For doubt as to collectibility and effective tax administration OICs, the terms and conditions include a requirement that the taxpayer timely file all tax returns and timely pay all taxes for 5 years from the date of acceptance of the OIC.
-When an OIC is declared to be in default, the agreement is no longer in effect and the IRS may then collect the amounts originally owed (less payments made), plus interest and penalties.
-Additionally, any refunds due within the calendar year in which the offer is accepted will be applied to the tax debt.
+When the IRS terminates an OIC, the agreement is no longer in effect and the IRS may then collect the amounts originally owed (less payments made), plus interest and penalties.

 Right to Appeal